 This post contains affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please see full disclosure for more details.

-The cold weather and holidays have me craving all things sweet.
+The cold weather and holidays have me craving all the sweet things.
 Christmas cookies, sugar, and this browned butter skillet sweet potato casserole.
-This is definitely a decadent side dish (more butter than I would normally use in a recipe), but hey it's the holidays!
+This is definitely a decadent side dish, with more butter than I would normally use in a recipe.
+But hey, it's the holidays!
 Life's all about balance, so enjoy!